 Ensuring that each crew member gets enough rest is a necessity.
 In order to avoid fatigue and stress related accidents on board, minimum rest periods have been recommended by STCW 95 convention and ILO Convention 180.
 Both these conventions have undergone considerable amendments.
 As a result, the requirements have become more stringent.
 STCW 2010 Manila amendments are effective from January 2012 whereas ILO 2006, which is known as MLC (Maritime Labor Convention) 2006, has been ratified in August 2012 and has become effective in August 2013.
 Thai flagged vessels operated by the company are obtaining a Statement of Compliance with the MLC 2006 after inspections and verification by a Recognized organization.
 However, Thailand has not ratified the Maritime Labour Convention until now.
-It is not clear if Thailand would ratify MLC before Aug of 2014.
-After the grace period of one year proposed by ILO which expires in Aug 2014, the Statement of Compliance with Maritime labour convention carried by Thai flag vessels will not be acceptable to countries that have ratified the convention.
+It is not clear if Thailand would ratify MLC in the near future.
+The grace period of one year proposed by ILO expired in August 2014, the Statement of Compliance with Maritime labour convention carried by Thai flag vessels may not be acceptable to countries that have ratified the convention.
 This may cause uncertainty in smooth trading of Thai flagged vessel worldwide.